Span4477/SteveOfflineJS/readme.md

 ## Playing the Game

-Click to move, W to warp, S to stop.
+Click to move, W to warp, S to stop, mouse wheel to zoom.